CLTsolutions/the_rubyist/docs/classes.md

 ## Instantiation

-Classes exist for the purpose of launching the object into existence (_Instantiation_) That is, of having objects created that are instances of the class.
+Classes exist for the purpose of launching the object into existence (_Instantiation_).
+That is, of having objects created that are instances of the class.

 _Reference instance methods [here](/docs/methods.md)._